rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 One thing that is very important in stacks is troubleshooting parameter settings.
 The defaults in STACKS are **NOT GOOD** to use, and depending on the specifics of the dataset (divergence, number of populations, samples, etc) these parameters will vary a lot from one study to the other.
 The main parameters to mess with are:

 	m — specify a minimum number of identical, raw reads required to create a stack.
-	M — specify the number of mismatches allowed between loci when processing a single individual (default 2). n — specify the number of mismatches allowed between loci when building the catalog (default 1).
+	M — specify the number of mismatches allowed between reads when processing a single individual (default 2). n — specify the number of mismatches allowed between reads (among inds.) when building the catalog (default 1).

 **Note 1**: The higher the coverage, the higher the m parameter can be.

 **Note 2**: M should not be 1 (diploid data) but also should not be very high since it will begin to stack paralogs.

 **Note 3**: n will depend on how divergent our individuals/populations are.
-It should not be zero, since that would essentially create zero SNPs, but 1 also seems unrealistically low (only a single difference between individuals in any given locus), so in these kinds of datasets we should start permutations starting from 2.
+It should not be zero, since that would essentially allow zero SNPs, but 1 also seems unrealistically low (only a single difference between individuals in any given locus), so in these kinds of datasets we should have permutations that start from 2.
 If you use n 1 it is likely to oversplit loci among populations that are more divergent.

 The same paper that discussed the issues with *ref_map.pl* that I mentioned previously, also mentions some tips for picking the ideal parameter settings for stacks... but, in general my recommendation would be: explore your dataset!!!
 Some general suggestions from it:

 - Setting the value of *m* in essence is choosing how much "error" you will include/exclude from your dataset.
 This parameter creates a trade-off between including error and excluding actual alleles/polymorphism.
 Higher values of *m* increase the average sample coverage, but decreases the number of assembled loci.
 After m=3 loci number is more stable.
-- Setting the value *M* is a trade-off between overmerging (paralogs) and undermerging (splitting) loci.  it is **VERY dataset-specific** since it depends on polymorphism in the species/populations and in the amount of error (library prep and sequencing).
+- Setting the value *M* is a trade-off between overmerging (paralogs) and undermerging (splitting) loci.
+It is **VERY dataset-specific** since it depends on polymorphism in the species/populations and in the amount of error (library prep and sequencing).
 - Setting the value *n* is also critical when it comes to overmerging and undermerging loci.
 There seems to be an unlimited number of loci that can be merged with the catalog wiht increasing n!!
-- Finally, authors suggest to use a general rule of parameter settings is n=M, n=M-1, or n=M+1, and that M is the main parameter that needs to be explored for each dataset.
+- Finally, authors suggest that a general rule for setting parameters is n=M, n=M-1, or n=M+1, and that M is the main parameter that needs to be explored for each dataset.